elemel/advent-of-code-2018/README.md

 # advent-of-code

-My Advent of Code solutions.
+My Python solutions to Advent of Code.

 See: https://adventofcode.com/